PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Free Tier Workflow Limitations

-Free Tier account workflows are limited to using a maximum of 100 credits per day and a maximum of 3 active workflows.
+Free Tier accounts have a [daily credit limit](/limit#daily-credit-limit) and have the lowest amount of active workflows available.

-Additionally, the event history for Free Tier workflows is limited to only the past 100 events.

-Upgrading to a paid tier will increase this event history tracking substantially.
+Upgrading to a [paid tier](https://pipedream.com/pricing) will increase the number of available active workflows and connected accounts.

 ### Free Tier Polling Interval Limitations

-Free Tier account triggers powered by polling are limited to 5 minute intervals.
+Free Tier account triggers powered by polling are limited to the longest interval.
 Paid tiers have an option to polling at a substantially higher frequency.

 ### Free Tier Support options